 Surgery is recommended if nonsurgical treatment is not effective.
 This procedure (shoulder arthroscopy) is done under anesthesia.
 During surgery the scar tissue is released (cut) by bringing the shoulder through a full range of motion.
 Arthroscopic surgery can also be used to cut the tight ligaments and remove the scar tissue from the shoulder.
 After surgery, you may receive pain blocks (shots) so you can do physical therapy.

 Follow instructions on caring for your shoulder at home.

 Treatment with physical therapy and NSAIDs often restores motion and function of the shoulder within a year.
 Even untreated, the shoulder may get better by itself in 2 years.

 After surgery restores motion, you must continue physical therapy for several weeks or months.
 This is to prevent the frozen shoulder from returning.
 If you do not keep up with physical therapy, the frozen shoulder may come back.

 Complications may include:

-If you have shoulder pain and stiffness and think you have a frozen shoulder, contact your health care provider for referral and treatment.
+If you have shoulder pain and stiffness and think you have a frozen shoulder, contact your provider for evaluation, referral, and treatment.